Cordis IVC Lawsuit

-Recent studies conducted by the FDA have proven a medical device may be more life-threatening than life-saving.
+Recent studies conducted by the Food and Drug Administration (FDA) and Jama Internal Medicine have proven a medical device may be more life-threatening than life-saving.
 The inferior vena cava (IVC) filter is a medical device meant to capture and prevent blood clots from reaching the heart and lungs.
-However, design and manufacturing defects have caused the devices to fail and patients to suffer.
+However, design and manufacturing defects have caused the devices to fail, and patients to suffer.

-The FDA warnings of the IVC filters manufactured with these defects have often been ignored, as many of them are still used today.
-There have been numerous adverse reports related to these defective medical devices, and it is important to know your options as a possible victim of this retrievable IVC filter recall.
+Despite FDA warnings, there have been numerous adverse reports related to these defective medical devices in the United States.
+It is important to know your options as a possible victim of this retrievable IVC filter recall.

 IVC Filter Recalls and Lawsuits

-As of October 2018, there have been 9,000 IVC filter lawsuit settlements filed.
+As of July 2019, more than 14,000 individuals have filed a lawsuit against multiple IVC filter makers, including Bard and Cook.
 Allegations include design and manufacturing defects, failure to warn consumers of device-related injuries, violation of warranty on the medical device, as well as negligent conduct exhibited by the manufacturing or marketing company.

 “By ignoring the FDA, these companies have put thousands of people at risk for life-threatening injuries,” says Registered Nurse and Attorney Eileen Kroll.
 “We trust medical device manufacturers with our lives.
 When that trust is broken, justice must be delivered.”